Margaret Ann Moore

-Margaret Ann Moore (born December 24, 1957) is a Canadian-American author, entrepreneur and executive coach.
+Margaret Moore (born December 24, 1957) is a Canadian-American author, entrepreneur and executive coach.
 Following 17 years as a biotechnology executive in the UK, Canada, France and the US, she has co-founded three coaching organizations – Wellcoaches Corporation (2000), Institute of Coaching at McLean Hospital (2009) and the National Board for Health and Wellness Coaching (2010).
 She also serves as the co-director of the annual Coaching in Leadership & Healthcare conference provided delivered by the Institute of Coaching, McLean Hospital and Harvard Medical School.
+In 2025, Margaret was awarded the prestigious Thinkers50 award.

 Early life and education

 Moore was born on a dairy farm near Toronto, she attended a two-room elementary school and learned to drive a tractor.
 Her maternal grandparents were Russian German Mennonites based in Ukraine who emigrated to Canada to escape the 1917 Bolshevik Revolution.

 In 1978, she graduated from the University of Western Ontario (now Western University) in Biology and completed an MBA in 1983.
 She initiated her 17 year biotech career in the UK following an MBA term at the London Business School, supported by an international scholarship.

 Moore is an executive coach, mainly in the healthcare and biotechnology domains.
 She is the founder and CEO of Wellcoaches Corporation, a co-founder and former chair of the Institute of Coaching at McLean Hospital.
 She was co-director of the Coaching in Leadership & Healthcare conference delivered by the Institute of Coaching, McLean, and Harvard Medical School from 2008-2024.
 From 2015-2018 she played a role in establishing a strategic partnership with the National Board of Medical Examiners to institute national standards and certification for health and wellness coaching and laid the foundation for the role of the coach in healthcare.